mydatamyconsent/go-sdk/docs/DataConsentRequest.md

 ### NewDataConsentRequest

-`func NewDataConsentRequest(id string, title string, description string, collectables []CollectibleTypes, status DataConsentStatus, createdAtUtc time.Time, expiresAtUtc time.Time, ) *DataConsentRequest`
+`func NewDataConsentRequest(id string, title string, description string, collectables []CollectibleTypes, receiver ConsentRequestReceiver, status DataConsentStatus, createdAtUtc time.Time, expiresAtUtc time.Time, ) *DataConsentRequest`

 NewDataConsentRequest instantiates a new DataConsentRequest object This constructor will assign default values to properties that have it defined,